Sohum09/GoldStandardBot/privacy-policy.md

 **Effective Date:** May 17, 2025

-This Privacy Policy explains how **GoldStandardBot** (“the Bot”) handles data while operating on the Discord platform.
+Objective: This Privacy Policy explains how **GoldStandardBot** (“the Bot”) handles data while operating on the Discord platform.

 ## 1. Data Collection